Luis Fraile: Biographical review

 After a long illness that kept him away from painting, Luis Fraile died on January 5, 2016.
-His artistic legacy consists of more than 3,000 works of great originality and vitality.
+His artistic legacy consists of more than 3,000 works.

 Style

 " The figurative world of Luis Fraile is complex, full of intentions that evolve over time, discovering new ideas.
 It is a reflective painting that offers a panorama of oppositions, the playful faced with the limitations turning in a measured whirlwind."

 " He offers a dynamic of drawing, shapes and colors in a tension of encounters, dialogues and looks.
 In the rigid, hieratic and almost sacred figures of this painter there is frequently a man-woman dialogue; an energy and quarrel of the sexes; a magma open to the eye and the mind."